xwmx/nb/README.md

 #### Tab Completion

-Bash and Zsh tab completion should be enabled when `nb` is installed using Homebrew, npm, bpkg, or Make, assuming you have the appropriate system permissions or installed with `sudo`.
+Bash and Zsh tab completion should be enabled when `nb` is installed using the methods above, assuming you have the appropriate system permissions or installed with `sudo`.
 If completion isn't working after installing `nb`, see the [completion installation instructions](etc/README.md).